nbuonin/buonincontri.org/projects.md

 The site for Fernande Brielh Decruck is a multi-lingual Django site build using the [Wagtail CMS](https://wagtail.io/) framework.
 The site features a faceted search interface for the catalog of Decruck's works.
-It also includes a custom-build storefront for selling musical scores, with payments handled via an integration with PayPal.
+It also includes a storefront for selling digital downloads of musical scores, with payments handled via a PayPal integration.

 ### Stats Interactives